m-n64/AP-Research/README.md

 ## Usage

 This will be updated in the future, as I need to be make the code more versatile.
-It already can has my info, but I need to make the code accept inputs.
-This will take time, as I am still in school and must finish the rest of my methodology.
+It already has my info, but I need to make the code accept inputs.
+This will take time, as I am still in school and must finish the rest of my AP Research methodology.

 ## Data Collection Process